 Anyone who cares enough can make a meaningful impact in the world.
 The scale doesn’t matter, as long as we do it from our heart and we devote ourselves to what matters most to us.
-These five steps will guide you to some ways that you can make a different.
+These five steps will help you come up ideas for how you can make a difference.
 (Estimated reading time: 8 minutes)

 “Success isn’t about how much money you make; it’s about the difference you make in people’s lives.”— Michelle Obama

 The lights dimmed as a group of children were ushered onto the stage.
 An audience of approximately 31 million tuned in from around the world to bid farewell to arguably one of the greatest, and possibly the most controversial, musical artist of all time.
 They waited in anticipation.

 The golden casket glistened under the spotlight, reminding us of Michael Jackson’s status as entertainment Royalty.
 Singer Judith Hill glanced at the casket with a look of reverence as the first chords of Heal the World began playing.
 Her grip on the microphone tightened as she prepared to enchant the world with her emotional tribute to the musical legend.

 “Heal the world.
 Make it a better place.
 For you and for me and the entire human race.
 There are people dying, if you care enough for the living.
 Make it a better place.
 For you and for me”